dafacto/moneyforsomething/about.md

   <img src="/assets/img/matt-black-and-white2.jpg">
 </div>

+## About the author

 My name is Matt Henderson.
 I run a [design and development company](http://makaluinc.com) building products in the consumer and blockchain industries.
 Prior to that, I started, grew and sold an aerospace engineering company in Germany.
-You can learn more about me [at my blog](http://www.dafacto.com).
+You can learn more about me [at my website](https://matthenderson.me).

+## About this book

 In my early twenties, earning minimum wage at a grocery store, I learned about an approach to investing that’s accessible to everyone, has worked for generations, and has the power to turn modest savings into surprisingly large amounts of wealth.